Museums in Spain

 With about 30 cars, the Aguinaga Mercedes-Benz Museum is not the biggest, but this is one of those collections exhibited with care and taste even in the smallest details.
 A true delicacy for the eyes and therefore also suitable for those family and friends who can accompany us without necessarily being car enthusiasts.

 The creation of today’s National Museum of Science and Technology was an old Catalan ambition.
+The Association of Engineers, which drove the project forward from 1976, had already tried to set up a museum at the end of the 19th century.
+The dream was realized in the 1980s.
 As part of the museum, the collection of cars, lorries, engines, aeroplanes, motorbikes and bicycles on show at the mNACTEC takes us on a journey through the history of transport, from its beginnings in Spain in 1857 up to our own times.
-Of the vehicles exhibited, it’s worth pointing out among other things the Locomobile steam car, built in 1899, the 1957 SEAT 600, the 1955 Biscuter, or the 1932 Fairchild aeroplane.

 Founded in 1989 by Xavier Perramon and Antoni Tachó, descendants of ex-PTV workers.
 They found a PTV prototype at the old factory which today is displayed at the club HQ alongside with a lot of motorcycles and a few cars.